Travellers

 Passengers and crew are reminded that they must check the Canadian Food Inspection Agency’s (CFIA) Automated Import Reference System (AIRS) for import requirements before bringing with them any food, plants, animals or related products.

-Removal of food, plants, animals or related products from the vessel can result in Agriculture and Agri-food Administrative Monetary Penalties (AAAMPs) ranging from $500 to $1,300.
+Failure to declare food, plants, animals or related products when removing them from the vessel can result in Agriculture and Agri-food Administrative Monetary Penalties (AAAMPs) ranging from $500 to $1,300.

 Additional information can be found in Memorandum D19-1-1, Food, Plants, Animals and Related Products and Memorandum D19-7-1, Interpretation of the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (WAPPRIITA) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).